What is a Secretary or Administrative Assistant?

 In the United States, there were 2,536,200 jobs for Secretary or Administrative Assistant in 2016.
 There is little to no growth in job opportunities for Secretary or Administrative Assistant.
-Due to new job openings and attrition, there will be an average of 244,300 job openings in this field.
+Due to new job openings and attrition, there will be an average of 244,300 job openings in this field each year.

 The states with the most job growth for Secretary or Administrative Assistant are Colorado, Washington, and Utah.
 Watch out if you plan on working in Maine, Vermont, or Illinois.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Secretaries and Administrative Assistants is somewhere between $23,060 and $56,010.
+The salary for Secretaries and Administrative Assistants ranges between about $23,060 and $56,010 a year.

 Secretaries and Administrative Assistants who work in District of Columbia, Massachusetts, or Connecticut, make the highest salaries.

 Below is a list of the median annual salaries for Secretaries and Administrative Assistants in different U.S. states.